SOSV, “the accelerator VC,” closes third fund at $150 million

 He also has a massive humanitarian and philanthropic streak.
 He started a non-government organization called JumpStart International to help Iraqis rebuild Baghdad.
 And he was the initial supporter of Khan Academy, and CoderDojo.

-Now SOSV, which calls itself the “accelerator VC,” is beginning to have the same brand recognition that its founder does.
+Now SOSV, which calls itself the “accelerator VC,” is beginning to have the same brand recognition its founder enjoys.

 The SOSV portfolio includes: FormLabs, Breather, and Harmonix.
 Its accelerator alumni include: Clara Foods, Memphis Meats, Makeblock, Prynt, Qidni Labs, and scores of other companies with brands well-known in tech circles already.